-- 11.5 The streets of the proposed development will connect through the existing suburb streets of Kintore Crescent- Denman Street, Abbott Street and Maxwell-Street, which intersect with Novar Street and Weston Street.
+- 11.5 The streets of the proposed development will connect through the existing suburb streets of Maxwell-Weston Street and Abbott Street that intersect with Novar Street.
 These streets will become a through route and be heavily used for access to the Yarralumla Centre by residents of the new development.
 Abbott Street is narrow and winds and is unsuitable as a major thoroughfare.
-The Kintore Crescent intersection with Novar Street has only Stop/Give way signage there is no roundabout.
-The Maxwell Street and Weston Street intersection with Novar Street is similar and already has a high accident rate.
+The Maxwell Street and Weston Street intersection with Novar Street has only Stop/Give way signage there is no roundabout and already has a high accident rate.
 Novar Street is the suburb's main street and has very heavy traffic so vehicles from the new area will have difficulty both turning into Novar Street and crossing it. - 11.6 There are no pedestrian crossings in Yarralumla, so residents who already experience great difficulty in crossing Novar Street will find it dangerous in future with increased traffic flows around the Yarralumla Centre. - 11.7 A development of this size requires community and retail facilities within the proposed development's residential area: without these, there will be significant traffic, parking and safety risks that will overwhelm the Yarralumla Centre.

-12. Loss of Open Spaces and Active Recreation (Green Circuit and Griffin Buffer Zone)
+12. Loss of Open Spaces and Active Recreation (Green Circuit and Burley Griffin Buffer Zone)